 If she comes home in tears, with stories of mistreatment by teacher or peers, my first response will be empathy not anger.
 Feelings aren’t facts, so I’ll listen.
 I’ll validate her despair without taking a side.
 It will likely be a disappointment or hurt rather than a major incident – unless I make it one with my response.
 I’ll ask her what she might do to make it better.
 I won’t join her anger.
 I’ll reassure her.

 I’ll give her time; and space.
 I’ll watch and listen.
-Flurries of text messages or emails mean overt misunderstanding or conflict.
+Flurries of text messages or emails from friends means overt misunderstanding or conflict.
 If I fan this flame of melodrama, it definitely won’t help her or me.

 If there is no peer contact, it likely means someone clumsily or accidentally hurt her feelings.